-The jurisdiction of the Board extends to denied applications for a first mortgage or to refinance an existing purchase mortgage on 1 -to- 4 family, owner occupied properties in Massachusetts.
+The jurisdiction of the Board extends to denied applications for a first mortgage or to refinance existing purchase mortgages on 1 -to- 4 family, owner occupied properties in Massachusetts.

 What happens once I file an appeal?

-When an appeal is received the Administrative Secretary will contact the lender requesting that copies of the entire loan package be forwarded to him/her at the Division of Banks.
+The Commissioner of Banks appoints an employee of the Division of Banks to serve as the Administrative Secretary for the Mortgage Review Boards.
+When an appeal is received the Administrative Secretary will contact the lender requesting that copies of the entire loan package be forwarded to the Division of Banks.
 Once the loan package is received, it is presented to the Board at its next scheduled meeting for review.
 You will be notified by mail of Board's decision.

 Who serves on the Mortgage review Boards?

-Chapter 167, Section 14A of the Massachusetts General Laws provides that each Board shall consist of seven members appointed by the Commissioner of Banks, three of whom shall be community representatives and one of whom shall be a member of the public.
-At least five of the members shall either live or work with the respective region.
+Each Board is made up of seven members appointed by the Commissioner of Banks.
+Three members are community representatives; three members are employees of mortgage lenders; and one member is a member of the public.
+At least five of the members of each Board shall either live or work within the region where the property is located.